-- For an Avaya Oceana® Solution deployment that supports more than 1000 active agents, install the CentralizedLoggingService SVAR on Avaya Oceana® Cluster 4. - For an Avaya Oceana® Solution deployment that supports 1000 active agents or less, install the CentralizedLoggingService SVAR on Avaya Oceana® Cluster 1.
+For an Avaya Oceana[®] Solution deployment that supports 100 active agents or less, install the CentralizedLoggingService SVAR on Avaya Oceana[®] Cluster 1.
+For any other deployments, install the CentralizedLoggingService SVAR on Avaya Oceana[®] Cluster 4.

 - 1. On the System Manager web console, click Elements > Avaya Breeze® > Configuration > Attributes. - 2.
 On the Service Clusters tab, do the following: - a.
 In the Cluster field, select the cluster that hosts CentralizedLoggingService. - b.
 In the Service field, select CentralizedLoggingService. - 3.
 Configure CentralizedLoggingService attributes. - 4.
 Click Commit.